Create A Membership Site Online By Mastering Six Key Aspects: Value-Creation, Strategy, Business Model, Technology, Member Experience, And Marketing.

 - It’s a great idea to rally support for a “social cause” relevant to your Membership Program topic: People always love to be bonded into being “socially active” – so you could build excitement periodically around a “cause” your members could collectively support.

-These are just a few ideas for creating those days of higher excitement and engagement than usual.
+These are just a few ideas for creating a better feel of customer care and service.
+Create those days of higher excitement and engagement than usual.
 These will also help you spot the active members from the inactive ones, so you can give the latter some extra TLC.

 c.
 Handling The Challenge Of Member Retention

 Members leaving your Membership Program after a few months is not a disaster.
 It is par for the course.
 It happens, and the only way to keep your earnings up is to find new members faster than the rate at which old members leave.
-Nevertheless, there is a right way to handle the challenge of leaving members, and a wrong way.
+Nevertheless, there is a right way to handle the challenge of member retention, and a wrong way.

 The right way to handle members when they leave